dragonwasrobot/dragonwasrobot.github.io/_posts/2015-08-03-an-introduction-to-horner-s-method.md

 title: "An introduction to Horner's method"
 category: Mathematics
-description: "In this post, we introduce Horner's method for polynomial evaluation and polynomial division"
+description: "In this post, we introduce Horner's method for polynomial evaluation and polynomial division."
 tags: [Haskell, Polynomial evaluation, Polynomial division, Horner's method, Moessner's sieve]
 ---